Leshy4/JAVA-Projects-References/WEB SCRAPING/README.md

-# WEB SCRAPING = Get Data from Websites w/  JSoup && uBlock
+# WEB SCRAPING = Get Data from Websites w/  JSoup && uBlock          NEVER FORGET POLITENESS!!
+Thread.sleep(2000) to not Overload Server
 **Beautiful Soup == Library that Connects to URLs && Interprets text from HTML. ***JSoup == BSoup for Java.

 **uBlock == Used to Find the Name of an HTML on a Webpage.
 Chrome Extension.
 "Enter Sample Picker Mode" (Color Sample ICON).